51Degrees/documentation/src/info/faqs.md

 @anchor UACH_DualEvidence
 [#](@ref UACH_DualEvidence)
-#### Can I use User Agent Client Hints (UA-CH) at the same time as User-Agent?
+#### Can I use User Agent Client Hints (UA-CH) at the same time as the User Agent?

 Yes.
 In fact, this is recommended.
 The device detection algorithm will use the UA-CH data where possible.
-However, if a match cannot be found for the supplied UA-CH values, then User-Agent will be used as a fall back.
+However, if a match cannot be found for the supplied UA-CH values, then the User Agent will be used as a fall back.

-If you are using a @webintegration then the UA-CH and User-Agent will both be passed to the Pipeline automatically.
+If you are using a @webintegration then the UA-CH and User Agent will both be passed to the Pipeline automatically.
 Otherwise, you need to supply the available header values manually.
 See the [getting started](@ref Examples_DeviceDetection_GettingStarted_Console_Index) examples for a demonstration of how to supply
-UA-CH evidence in parallel with User-Agent.
+UA-CH evidence in parallel with the User Agent.